Ayushman09/Ayushman09/README.md

 Have a look :arrow_heading_down:
 <section>

-- 🔭 I’m currently working on Machine Learning with Python3
+- 🔭 I’m currently working as a Backend Developer and Automation Engineer using Python

-- 🌱 I’m currently learning NumPy, Scikit-Learn, Matplotlib, Tensorflow & soon PyTorch
+- 🌱 I’m currently learning API Development and Machine Learning

-- 👯 I’m looking to collaborate on Machine Learning Projects or Small scale AI Projects
+- 👯 I’m looking to collaborate on Machine Learning Projects or Small scale Web Projects

 - 🤔 I’m looking for help with the same mentioned above.
 I would love to work with people with experience in the above mentioned areas. :100: